 To add to the food adventure, the menu is not set and changes every week.
 Amu is known for its sumptuous brunch in Lahore.
 Amu is open only on the weekends.
 It is a perfect spot for a romantic date.
 It is housed in a refurbished grand house that keeps the integrity of the original structure intact.
 Avant-garde experience is available at 59 USD per head.

-Enjoy an array of spicy Pakistani street food, aromatic sajji and biryani, crispy delicious sweet and savory parathas and a variety of chai.
-A drink and a snack may amount to 7 USD Karak Khel (11 am to 2 am) Located near Lahore Ring Road, Kamahan exit, this Dhaba style restaurant boasts a vast open floor plan with lots of foliage, traditional oil lamps and an absolutely spot-on desi menu complete with deep-fried samosa, multilayered sweet and savory parathas, chai and the traditional Punjabi lassi (butterbeer).
+Enjoy an array of spicy Pakistani street food, aromatic sajji and biryani, crispy delicious sweet and savoury parathas and a variety of chai.
+A drink and a snack may amount to 7 USD Karak Khel (11 am to 2 am) Located near Lahore Ring Road, Kamahan exit, this Dhaba style restaurant boast a vast open floor plan with lots of foliage, traditional oil lamps and an absolutely spot-on desi menu complete with deep-fried samosa, multilayered sweet and savoury parathas, chai and the traditional Punjabi lassi (butterbeer).

 Loft 29 (4 pm to 1 am)

-Loft 29 boasts a unique after-dark feel complete with neon signs, low lighting, and pops of colour.
-It’s an industrial-themed setting with glass shipping containers supported on brightly coloured beams is a complete vibe in the winter.
-It’s ideal for a friend’s hangout or a romantic dinner.
-The menu is quite simple with steaks. sandwiches, pizza and pasta, desserts, and a few basic soft drinks.
+Loft 29 boasts a unique after-dark feel complete with neon signs, low lighting and pops of colour.
+It’s an industrial themed setting with glass shipping containers supported on brightly coloured beams is a complete vibe in the winters.
+It’s ideal for a friends’ hangout or a romantic dinner.
+The menu is quite simple with steaks. sandwiches, pizza and pasta, desserts and a few basic soft drinks.
 Do check out their stuffed chicken and pasta alfredo.
-A drink and main cost about 10 to 12 USD
+A drink and main costs about 10 to 12 USD

 Strictly Social (1 pm to 12 am)